Lithuanian Soviet Socialist Republic: Red Army crimes

 Upon recapturing Lithuania from the retreating Germans in 1944, the Red Army immediately began committing war crimes.
 The situation was so extreme that even Sniečkus complained to Lavrentiy Beria on 23 July that "If such robbery and violence continues in Kaunas, this will burst our last sympathy for the Red Army".
 Beria passed this complaint on to Joseph Stalin.

 In a special report on the situation in the Klaipėda Region, the head of the local NKGB operational group wrote that:

 A beautiful city, Šilutė, left by the Germans without a battle, currently looks repulsive: there is not one remaining store, almost no flats that are suitable for living. ...
 Metal scrap collection teams are blowing up working agricultural machinery, engines of various kinds, stealing valuable equipment from the companies.
 There is no electricity in Šilutė because an internal combustion engine was blown up.

 In the same report, the mass rape of Lithuanian women in the Klaipėda and Šilutė regions was reported:

 Seventy year old women and fourteen-year-old girls are being raped, even in the presence of parents.
 For example, in November 1944 eleven soldiers raped a Priekulė County resident in the presence of her husband.
 In Šilutė district, two soldiers, covering her head with a bag, at the doorway raped a seventy-year-old woman.
 On 10 December, two soldiers shot a passing elderly woman.

 In Klaipėda Lithuanian men aged 17 to 48 were arrested and deported.
 In December 1944, Chief of the Priekulė KGB Kazakov wrote to the LSSR Minister of the Interior Josifas Bertašiūnas that due to the soldiers' violence most of the houses in Priekulė were unsuitable for living in: windows were knocked out, fireplaces disassembled, furniture and agricultural inventory broken up and exported as scrap.
 Many Red Army soldiers engaged in robbery, rape, and murder, and Lithuanians who saw soldiers at night would often run from their homes and hide.
+Under the policy of Soviet state atheism, Christian churches were "turned into prisons, storage facilities, and even asylums."